seanmorris/dotsyntax-sublime/README.md

 ## Installation

 As far as I know, I havent been accepted to package control yet.
 That leaves us with the manual install path as our only option.
-Open sublime and go to `tools > browse packages` and you'll get file explorer of your current OS and time period.
+Open sublime and go to `tools > browse packages` and you'll get a file explorer from your current OS and time period.
 Note the directory.

 Once you've done that, head over to the [releases](https://github.com/seanmorris/dotsyntax-sublime/releases) page and grab the lastest one.
 Extract that file into the directory from before, under a folder named `dotsyntax`.
 (Make sure your archive manager doesn't end up creating a subfolder with the same name)